KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks a theme engine that makes it a lot easier to style your keyboard.
+[KeyboardKit Pro][Pro] unlocks a theme engine and a ``KeyboardTheme`` type, that makes it a lot easier to style your keyboard with themes.

-Information about themes can be found in the <doc:Themes-Article> article.
+See the <doc:Themes-Article> article for more information.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro